ELECTED MEMBERS WHO JOINTLY OVERSEE THE ACTIVIties OF SBE

 Each year members of the Society for Business Ethics elect a new member to the Board of Directors.
 The Board is the governing body of our Society and is responsible for all major policy decisions affecting the Society.
 Members of the Board of Directors serve a five year term.
 During the second year on the Board an individual serves as secretary, during the third year as program chair (for our annual conference), and during the fourth year as our Society’s president.

 Heather Elms is Associate Professor of International Business at the Kogod School of Business, American University.
-She is a former Associate Editor and current Editorial Review Board Member of the Business Ethics Quarterly and the Business & Society and International Journal of Emerging Markets.
+She is a former Associate Editor and current Editorial Review Board Member of Business Ethics Quarterly, and current Editorial Review Board Member of Business & Society and International Journal of Emerging Markets.
 Her current and much of her previous work focuses on stakeholder theory and corporate responsibility.
 Her work has appeared in outlets including Academy of Management Review, Business Ethics Quarterly, Organizational Research Methods, Strategic Management Journal and Strategic Organization.
 Heather was the Founding Academic Director, Center for Business & Society, Central European University Business School, Budapest, Hungary.
 She holds a Ph.D. in Strategy & Organization from the University of California, Los Angeles, Anderson School of Management, an MA in Economics from Columbia University, and a B.A. in Political Economy from the University of California, Berkeley.

 Jeff Frooman is a Professor at the University of New Brunswick in Canada.
 He holds a joint appointment between the Faculty of Business Administration (finance) and the Faculty of Arts (philosophy).
 He completed his PhD at the University of Pittsburgh (2002), writing a dissertation entitled “Stakeholder Influence Strategies.”